stephp23/NCI_Cancer_Clinical_Trials_App/README.md

 ## Description

 This is a web application that allows users to gather specific information about National Cancer Institute supported clinical trials.
 Users will be able to look at information regarding clinical trials, based on diffferent parameters, such as : disease, disease progression, interventions, age of study participant, and location of clinical trials.
 The Ctrials application takes it a step further, by allowing users to see clinical trials that are conducted nearby, in the context of an interative Google map.
+It has desktop, mobile, and tablet responsive capabilities.

 - Homepage Search Tabs and Dropdown menus give user the ability to narrow down by the main parameters.
 -     Health Condition patient is experiencing.